RescueSocial/Amber-Heard_Disinformation_Operations_Bots/NLU Labeling, Monitoring Cross-Platforms/README.md

 There is an NLU dashboard tester using the api for the trained NLU.
 The API uses Postman.
-Processing Bot code and testing result with a video is added.
+<b>Pre-Processing Bot code to extract text from images and testing the results with a video is added.</b>

 <b>Requirements of NluEngine:</b>
 - pytorch-lightning >= 0.9.0